bijaymunda181/aws-prep/aws-questions.md

 7. **Response is delivered to the private instance**

 The private instance gets the data, but it was never exposed to the internet.

+## 9. What is the difference between IGW and NAT Gateway?
+🚪 Internet Gateway (IGW)

+Purpose: Allows instances with public IPs to access the internet and allows the internet to reach them.

+Key Points

+- Attach an IGW to your VPC to enable internet connectivity.

+- Works with public subnets.

+- Allows bi-directional traffic (outbound + inbound).

+- Instances must have:

+- A public IPv4 address (Elastic IP or auto-assigned), and

+- A route to the IGW (0.0.0.0/0 → igw-xxxx).

+**Use Case**

+- Hosting public web servers, ALBs, bastion hosts, etc.

+🔄 NAT Gateway

+Purpose: Allows instances in private subnets to access the internet outbound only while preventing the internet from initiating inbound connections to them.

+Key Points

+- A NAT Gateway is placed in a public subnet.

+- Private subnets route internet-bound traffic to the NAT Gateway (0.0.0.0/0 → nat-xxxx).

+- Supports only outbound connections.

+- Instances remain private (no public IP needed).

+**Use Case**

+Private EC2s needing updates or external API calls without being exposed to the internet.